Isbar "Silverudd Blue" Chick (Unsexed)

 * Select the same ship month if ordering multiple breeds.

-This incredibly rare chicken breed was first imported into the US by Greenfire Farms in 2011 from Sweden.
-The Swedish Isbar is one of the very few chicken breeds that lay moss green eggs.
+This incredibly rare chicken breed was imported into the US in 2011 from Sweden.
+The Swedish Isbar also called Silverudd Blue, is one of the very few chicken breeds that lay moss green eggs.
 In fact, they are the only chicken breed on the planet with single combs that lay green eggs.
 In 2017, Feather Lover Farms acquired multiple unrelated breeding flocks by hand selecting each bird as adults for pristine genetic quality and have since then been building only the finest specimens to use in our breeding program.
 Our breeding pens consist of both he 1st and 2nd Swedish Isbar imports for genetic diversity.

 Isbar, pronounced "Ice-Bar", is a new breed that was created in the 1950's by a priest named Martin Silverudd.
 Father Silverudd, obsessed with the genetics of chickens, developed a number of different chicken breeds, including the 55 Flowery Hen, the Molilja, the Queen Sylvia and the Isbar.
 His goal in creating new auto-sexing chicken breeds that laid an abundant amount of unique colored eggs.
 He is very well respected in chicken genetic circles and his protocols are still being used today in universities and breeding programs.